wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 it contains a `variants` object that must list exactly one variant -- the variant provided by the wheel.

+The `default-priorities` and `providers` for all wheels of the same package version on the same index must be the same and be equal to value in `*-variants.json`.

 The `variant.json` file corresponding to the wheel built from the example `pyproject.toml` file for x86-64-v3 would look like: